The Waffle Franchise Model: Building a Tech Strategy That Just Works

 Sarah Johnson, Business Owner ⭐⭐⭐

-The information about Waffle Franchise is correct but I think they could add more practical examples for business owners like us.
+The information about the Waffle Franchise concept is good, but I think it could use more practical examples for business owners like me.

 Mike Chen, IT Consultant ⭐⭐⭐⭐

-Useful article about Waffle Franchise.
-It helped me better understand the topic, although some concepts could be explained more simply.
+This is a useful article about the Waffle Franchise metaphor.
+It helped me understand the topic better, though some concepts could be explained a bit more simply.

 Emma Davis, Tech Expert ⭐⭐⭐⭐⭐

 Excellent article!
-Very comprehensive on Waffle Franchise.
-It helped me a lot for my specialization and I understood everything perfectly.
+It's very comprehensive on the Waffle Franchise idea.
+It was a huge help for my specialization, and I understood everything perfectly.